Specialized Mesothelioma Care at UPMC Cancer Center

 The UPMC Cancer Center network has been recognized as a national leader for many years, earning a reputation for excellence through a vast range of services and a quality of care that is unmatched in Western Pennsylvania.

 Cancer patients of all kinds are in good hands here, reaping the collective expertise that comes from several hundred health care professionals and research scientists, 200 affiliated oncologists and 35 satellite centers.
 It is one of the largest and most extensive cancer-care networks in the country.

 With the Hillman Cancer Center as the flagship facility and the home of the University of Pittsburgh Cancer Institute, patients are assured of getting the most current and effective advances in prevention, detection, diagnosis and treatment.
 And with so many medical and academic resources available, the latest and greatest developments are never far away.

 This work has earned UPMC the elite Comprehensive Cancer Center designation from the National Cancer Institute.
 Only the nation’s best cancer centers with scientific leadership, vast resources and extensive clinical research receive this designation.
 The model has been so effective that UPMC Cancer Center has expanded internationally, branching out into Dublin and Waterford, Ireland.

 UPMC is a nonprofit health care provider.
 As a nonprofit, all the money it makes is reinvested back into the health care services it provides, including the Mesothelioma Specialty Care program.

 The Mesothelioma Specialty Care program employs a multimodality treatment approach, incorporating combinations of surgery, chemotherapy and radiation therapy.
 These therapies also include a form of heated chemotherapy that is used in conjunction with a pleurectomy (removal of the chest lining).

-Among the team’s experts are surgical oncologists who specialize in treating different types of mesothelioma.
-David L. Bartlett, M.D., and James F. Pingpank, M.D., are the peritoneal specialists who treat the cancer with surgery and chemotherapy.
+Among the team’s experts are surgical oncologists who specialize in treating different types of mesothelioma, including James F. Pingpank, M.D., a peritoneal specialists who treats the cancer with surgery and chemotherapy.

 The surgeons treating pleural mesothelioma within the specialty center include Neil Christie, M.D., who specializes in minimally invasive thoracic surgery; and Matthew Schuchert, M.D., who specializes in radiofrequency ablation, CyberKnife and all facets of thoracic surgical oncology.